logux/docs/1-architecture/4-choosing.md

 When you should choose it:

-* When you don’t care about the order of action.
-All your operations should have commutative.
+* You deeply understand how Logux works and your algorithm doesn’t care about the order of action.
+All your operations should be commutative.

 Benefits: